What are Intellectual and Developmental Disabilities (IDDs)?

 - Nervous system

 These disorders affect how the brain, spinal cord, and nervous system function, which can affect intelligence and learning.
-These conditions can also cause other problems such as behavioral disorders, speech or language difficulties, seizures, and trouble with movement.
-Cerebral palsy,5Down syndrome, Fragile X syndrome, and autism spectrum disorders (ASDs) are examples of IDDs related to problems with the nervous system.
+These conditions can also cause other issues such as behavioral disorders, speech or language difficulties, seizures, and trouble with movement.
+Cerebral palsy,5Down syndrome, Fragile X syndrome, and autism spectrum disorders (ASDs) are examples of IDDs related to the nervous system.

 - Sensory system

 These disorders affect how the body uses food and other materials for energy and growth.
 For example, how the body breaks down food during digestion is a metabolic process.
 Problems with these processes can upset the balance of materials available for the body to function properly.
-Too much of one thing, or too little of another can cause problems with overall body and brain function.
+Too much of one thing, or too little of another can disrupt overall body and brain functions.
 Phenylketonuria (PKU) and congenital hypothyroidism are examples of metabolic conditions that can lead to IDDs.

-Individuals with degenerative disorders may seem or be normal at birth and may develop normally for a time, but then they begin to lose skills, abilities, and functions because of the condition.
-In some cases, the problem may not be detected until the child is an adolescent or adult and starts to show signs of loss of function.
+Individuals with degenerative disorders may seem or be typical at birth and may meet usually developmental milestones for a time, but then they experience disruptions in skills, abilities, and functions because of the condition.
+In some cases, the disorder may not be detected until the child is an adolescent or adult and starts to show symptoms or lose abilities.
 Some degenerative disorders result from other conditions, such as untreated problems of metabolism.